hunterkamerman/mini/src/pages/business-inquiry.md

 ​

 If this is for a speaking engagement or appearance or brand work or anything like that you should reach out to WME.
-They're great, I've been working with them for years.
+They're great, I've be